“Never losing sight of who we are or where we are going.”

 Have you heard of CanadaHelps.org?
 CanadaHelps make online fundraising affordable, easy, and secure.
 Through CanadaHelps.org, anyone can donate online to any registered Canadian charity.
 Bent Arrow is a registered charity!
 This means that you can donate to us quickly and easily.
 If you would like to know more about Bent Arrow before donating, please feel free to call us or drop by!

 CanadaHelps assesses a small 3.9% transaction fee on donations which means that 96% of your donation goes directly to Bent Arrow.
 In addition, your official tax receipts can be sent by email immediately following the completion of your donation.

 Make a Donation

-The New in Town Aboriginal Welcome Service (New in Town) is the first of its kind in Canada.
-The New in Town team welcomes and supports Aboriginal families and individuals who are new to Edmonton.
+The New in Town Aboriginal Welcome Service is the first of its kind in Canada.
+We welcome and support Aboriginal families and individuals who are new to Edmonton.
 Our service is coordinated, mobile, culturally driven, hands-on, and accessible 24 hours a day, 7 days a week.
-The team can point you in the right direction and refer you to appropriate services such as employment, Elder services, housing, culture, and education.
+We can point you in the right direction and refer you to appropriate services such as employment, elder services, housing, culture, and education.